YouTube SEO: How to Optimize Your Channel for Visibility

 TABLE OF CONTENTS

-YouTube presents a huge opportunity for marketers looking to connect with new audiences.
+YouTube offers a huge opportunity for marketers looking to connect with new audiences.

 What Is YouTube SEO?

-YouTube SEO is the process of optimizing videos to generate more views that can help you gain channel subscribers and drive traffic to your website.
+YouTube SEO is the process of optimizing your videos and channel to gain visibility.
+It helps you generate more views, gain subscribers, and drive website traffic.

-The goal is to ensure users can easily find your content.
-Like this:
+The goal is to ensure your videos are easily found.

-Here are the results for the same search as the one in the image above performed on Google:
+Here are the Google search results for the same query as the one in the previous image:

 1. Doing keyword research to find popular search queries (or keywords) that people use to find information on a particular topic

-2. Optimizing a web property for those keywords to help it appear higher on search engine results pages (SERPs)
+2. Optimizing a web property for those keywords to gain more visibility

 We’ll touch on this more later, but you can dip your toes into the world of YouTube searches right away with Keyword Analytics for YouTube.